Matteobikk90/neura-nft/README.md

 A recent deploy introduced a bug that I’m working on fixing.
 You can still run and test the project locally following the instructions below.

+⏳ `Note on backend loading time:`
+Since the backend is hosted on **Render’s free plan**, the server sleeps after inactivity.
+The **first call after a while may take a few seconds** while the server wakes up.
+Subsequent requests respond normally.

 ---

 ## 📲 Test Install (Internal Build)